livz/livz.github.io/_posts/2016-02-09-binary-master-ensign-5.md

    * the exploit
 ```

 This was the last level in this challenge set.
-Next set of levels, [Binary Mastery: Lieutenant](https://www.certifiedsecure.com/certification/view/37) will be even more fun :) as they include modern day vulnerabilities and mitigation techniques!
+Next set of levels, [Binary Mastery: Lieutenant](https://www.certifiedsecure.com/certification/view/37) will be even more fun :) as they include modern day vulnerabilities and mitigation techniques.
+In the [next part](https://livz.github.io/2016/02/16/binary-master-lieutenant-1.html) we'll look at bypassing the **NX** bit using **return to libc** technique.